Kristina01111000/Drws_site/README.md

 10/23
 - Update on 4eyoga people response
 - Add new podcast to list, he is filming on tuesday
+- add onwow podcast to GH
+- add omwow podcast to SYRNAT
 - Come up for some potential topics for an email to send -> he is going to do this, not me
 - Figure out the gradient that dr w and stephen are talking about , get feedback from stephen, new icons, figure text color, with the gradient, take colors from the logos , get clarification from stephen